 3. Blue for calm and serenity

-Blue helps you focus, as it invokes a sense of serenity, which is why it is often used in spas and bathrooms.
+Blue, color that help you focus, as it invokes a sense of serenity, which is why it is often used in spas and bathrooms.

 Using a color palette with blues invoking the sky and ocean can also immediately open out a space, and make it appear much bigger.